Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 - he believes, based on other knowledge, that the magical barrier of the temple may only allow people in that are somehow accepted or tried by the concept.
 	- If they tell him about the hunter tribe, this will be confirmed.
 - he suggests that the temple can only be entered if someone in the party somehow meets a set of conditions, and is connected to whatever lies within.
-- Therefore, he suggests that the temple can only be entered if certain conditions are met, and suggests that the party must look for the origin of the second symbol: Change.
-	- The order of the concepts will be: Change - Growth - Flow - Connection - Whimsy - Reflection - Exploration